-Major Banks in Kenya: Quick Overview
+Major Banks in Kenya: A Quick Overview

-Tier 1: Largest Banks
+Tier 1: Large Banks

 KCB Bank Kenya